 - (1) Hontoon Island State Park consists of 1650 acres, nature trails, indian mounds and picnic area.
 The island was home to the Timucuan Indian tribes.
 These people thrived on snails and other shellfish gathered from the river.
 Through the years discarded shells accumulated to form two 15 foot high mounds.
 Overnight dockage is available at this state park.
 There is a fee to dock overnight.
-Call on channel 16 to make arrangements. - (2) Lake Beresford is located just South of Holly Bluff and has excellent fishing and mooring.
+Only 1 50 amp plug is available. - (2) Lake Beresford is located just South of Holly Bluff and has excellent fishing and mooring.
 Be very careful entering this lake from the river as there are many submerged pilings near the shoreline, which may not be visible.
 Stay near the markers.
 During warm summer months it is not a good idea to overnight in this lake due to hatching blind mosquitos which do not bite but are quite a mess to clean up.
-If you have a small boat you can go to Sunrise Fish Camp and it is located about mid way down Lake Beresford and on the left side.
-Lake Beresford Yacht Club is a private club and is located next to Sunrise Fish Camp.
+Lake Beresford Yacht Club is a private club.
 If you are a member of the Florida Council of Yacht Clubs you would be welcomed at this club. - (3) HOLLY BLUFF MARINA has been owned and operated by Judy and Rick Armstrong since 1992.
 We are a full service marina with boat sales, boat repair, houseboat rental, pontoon rental, fuel and boat storage.
-Holly Bluff has managed timeshare houseboats for Royal Host Resort and Vacation Club of Canada since 1997.
-We monitor channel 12 or can be reached by phone at 386-822-9992 from 8:30 a.m.
+Holly Bluff has managed timeshare houseboats for Grand Lakefront Resort Club since 1997.
+We monitor channel 12 or can be reached by phone at (386) 822-9992 from 8:30 a.m.
 5 p.m.
 EST. - (4) Mud Lake is too shallow for our houseboats.
-DO NOT ENTER. - (5) Between channel marker 41 and 42 anchor behind the island on the river's east side. - (6) Pier 44 Marina has fuel and service. - (7) Shady Oaks Restaurant and Bait Shop does not allow our houseboats but is a good place to go if you have a smaller boat, or you many want to go by car. - (8) Boat Show Marina has a restaurant but no fuel.
-You can dock at The Wharf Waterfront Restaurant if space is available.
-It has good food and casual atmosphere.
-(386) 734-6100 - (9) Catfish Bend between marker 36 and 38 is an excellent place to moor the boat.
+DO NOT ENTER. - (5) Between channel marker 41 and 42 anchor behind the island on the river's east side. - (6) St. Johns South Marina has non ethanol fuel and service. - (7) Shady Oaks Restaurant and Bait Shop does not allow our houseboats but is a good place to go if you have a smaller boat, or you many want to go by car. - (8) St. Johns North Marina is a KOA property that has a restaurant and ships store, but no fuel.
+Call the St. Johns River Grille at (386) 626-3386 for docking instruction. - (9) Catfish Bend between marker 36 and 38 is an excellent place to moor the boat.
 There are some homes in this area so you feel like you are near civilization.
 On the north side of Catfish Bend you will notice an area where people dock and have camp fires.
 You can tie the houseboat between two palm trees and not worry about the anchor slipping during the night.
 Pets can go ashore on a leash. - (10) Norris Dead River DO NOT ENTER Too narrow for houseboats.
 If you have a small boat, this is a beautiful area to explore.
-Fishing is good in this area. - (11) Devils Elbow between marker 30 and 32 has good dockage behind the island on the West side of the river. - (12) St. Francis Dead River DO NOT ENTER Too Shallow - (13) Twin Lakes DO NOT ENTER Too Shallow - (14) Horseshoe Mud Lake DO NOT ENTER Too Shallow
+Fishing is good in this area. - (11) Devils Elbow between marker 30 and 32 has good dockage behind the island on the West side of the river. - (12) St. Francis Dead River DO NOT ENTER Too Shallow - (13) Twin Lakes DO NOT ENTER Too Shallow - (14) Horseshoe Mud Lake DO NOT ENTER Too Shallow.
+It is called Mud Lake for a reason.